Increasing efficiency within the wastewater AD industry

 Heat exchangers improve efficiency

 One of the easiest ways to improve efficiency is by recapturing heat.
 Heat exchangers represent the best way of doing this, having a much lower heat requirement than tanks with heating jackets (up to half of that of some systems).
 In fact, a well designed heat exchanger system could recover and reuse 40% of the heat produced by a wastewater AD plant.
 But not all heat exchangers are equal and one size does not fit all – the AD industry covers many different sectors processing a variety of feedstocks from food waste to farm residues, to liquid by-products.
 One range proving proving popular with wastewater AD operators is the DTI series from HRS, which is a double tube heat exchanger.
 The inner tube is corrugated to ensure improved heat transfer performance and superior resistance against tube wall fouling, resulting in reduced maintenance periods.
-In addition, the tube in tube design permits the processing of fluids with particles without any tube blockage, making it particularly suited to sewage AD plants.
+In addition, the tube in tube design is suited to the processing of fluids with large particles, making it particularly suited to sewage AD plants.

 But having recovered this valuable heat, what are water companies doing with it?
 With a typical 1.5 MW wastewater AD plant producing as much as 40,000 tonnes of liquid digestate each year – bringing significant economic and logistical challenges associated with its storage and transportation – many operators are using their surplus heat to improve their digestate management systems.
 After all, if it isn’t concentrated, the volume and consistency of digestate can quickly become a costly bottleneck in plant efficiency.